Academic Catalog & Student Handbook

-Restorative Works — the IIRP's annual magazine — shows how our students, alumni, faculty and partners have become catalysts for the kind of change we need now.
-They are helping adults and children in diverse communities stand together, discover their power and create positive change.
+Restorative Works — the IIRP's annual magazine — shows how our students, alumni, faculty and partners are catalysts for the kind of change we need now.
+By strengthening relationships and community, they are helping people across cultures stand together, discover their power and create positive change.
 We hope their stories will inspire you and give you hope for the future.

 In this issue:

-- Basic Concepts Shape our Culture — IIRP President John W. Bailie, Ph.D.
+- A Science of Human Dignity — IIRP President John W. Bailie, Ph.D.